systemsnmr/systemsnmr.github.io/about.md

 ---
 layout: page
 title: ..
 subtitle: What is Systems NMR?
 ---

-S N i a m w p q r o b n.
+Systems NMR is a method for quantitative analysis of biomolecular networks, which combines Nuclear Magnetic Resonance spectroscopy with mathematical modeling.
+The concept was developed at [ETH Zürich](http://www.allainlab.ethz.ch/people/person-detail.html?persid=125247).

-Key features o l m:
+Key features of the method:

 ### 1. Comb b n o
 ..